valsamovich/java/README.md

 ------

 ###Variables
 The Java programming language use both **"fields"** and **"variables"** as part of its terminology.

+ - **Instance variables (non-static fields)** Objects store their individual states in "non-static fields", that is, fields declared without the static keyword.
+Non-static fields are also known as **instance variables** because their values are unique to each instance of a class (to each object, in other words).

+	int value = 10;

-Instance variables (non-static fields) are unique to each instance of a class.
-Class variables (static fields) are fields declared with the static modifier; there is exactly one copy of a class variable, regardless of how many times the class has been instantiated.
-Local variables store temporary state inside a method.
-Parameters are variables that provide extra information to a method; both local variables and parameters are always classified as "variables" (not "fields").
+ - **Class Variables (Static Fields)** A class variable is any field declared with the static modifier; this tells the compiler that there is exactly one copy of this variable in existence, regardless of how many times the class has been instantiated.
+Additionally, the keyword final could be added to indicate that the value will never change.

+	static int value = value++;

+ - **Local Variables** Similar to how an object stores its state in fields, a method will often store its temporary state in local variables.
+The syntax for declaring a local variable is similar to declaring a field.
+Local variables are only visible to the methods in which they are declared; they are not accessible from the rest of the class.

+	int count = 0;

+ - **Parameters** Parameters are always classified as "variables" not "fields".
+This applies to other parameter-accepting constructs as well (such as constructors and exception handlers).

+	// args variable is the parameter to main method public static void main(String[] args) {}

 ###Primitive Data Types